-- Gains or losses arising from matched forward and derivative contracts are recognised immediately in the income statement.
+- Gains or losses arising from matched contracts are recognised immediately in the income statement.
 Any difference arising from the fair value assessment will be recognised in the financial statements.
-Unrealised losses arising from the valuations are set off against unrealised gains on an aggregated basis. - The outstanding forward and derivative contracts are valued at their fair value at the end of the reporting period against quoted market prices.
+Unrealised losses arising from the valuations are set off against unrealised gains on an aggregated basis. - The outstanding contracts are valued at their fair value at the end of the reporting period against quoted market prices.
 Where the quoted market prices are not available, the fair values are based on management's best estimate and are arrived at by reference to the market prices of another contract that is substantially similar.
-The notional principal amounts of the outstanding forward and futures contracts are off-balance sheet items.
+The notional principal amounts of the outstanding contracts, if any are off-balance sheet items.